-- Increasing access to higher education and nontraditional jobs for low-income women
+- Student Parent Success Initiative: Increasing access to higher education and non-traditional jobs for low-income women and women with children.

-- The economic status of women and girls, women of color, and immigrant women across the United States
+- Status of Women in the States: The economic status of women and girls, women of color, and immigrant women across the United States.

-Please specify the position for which you are applying in the e-mail subject line, to Cynthia Hess, Chief Operating Officer, at email@example.com.
+Please specify the internship for which you are applying in the e-mail subject line and send to Toccaro Barkley, Office Manager, at firstname.lastname@example.org.

-Please direct any questions to Cynthia Hess, Chief Operating Officer, at firstname.lastname@example.org.
+Please direct any questions to Toccaro Barkley, Office Manager, at email@example.com.
 Applicants will be notified directly if they are selected for an interview.
-We ask that applicants kindly refrain from calling by phone with questions about the internship program.